PLPAcademy/day-3-assignment-ZITHULELED/README.md

 B) Launch MySQL Workbench and connect to your MySQL Server
 C) Run mysqladmin start in the terminal
 D) Restart your computer to activate MySQL

-B) Launch MySQL Workbench and connect to your MySQL Server